 Vision insurance benefits: Why now is the perfect time to use them

-If you have opted into your employer-sponsored vision plan, you’ve already paid for your vision insurance benefit.
+If you have opted into your employer-sponsored vision plan, you’ve already paid for your vision benefits.
 Most employers start their vision plan benefits on a calendar year cycle.

 How do I use my vision insurance benefits?

-Taking advantage of your vision insurance is easy!
+Taking advantage of your health insurance is easy!
 Follow these simple steps to make sure you maximize the benefits you’ve earned.

 1. Log in to your insurance carrier’s website to see your plan details